Training Course Contents

 - Custom Property management.

 - Table generation.

-- In 2017, SOLIDWORKS introduced game changing tools for large assembly management.
-Learn how to harness the potential offered by these tools in developing new and very effective techniques for predicting, troubleshooting and drastically reducing slowdowns when working with large and complex assemblies.
+- Learn techniques for predicting, troubleshooting, and reducing slowdowns when working with large and complex assemblies.

 "I liked the balance between explanation and practical.
 Introduced many new concepts.
 The new knowledge of shortcuts, hot keys, and menus will reduce time spent on modeling and increase my efficency."

 "Learned a more efficient use of SOLIDWORKS including features I have not been using.
 Like multiple displays in drawing and large assembly techniques most useful"